Casino Marketer

 Is it true that most of the gambling money is made on slots, and that the table games are basically just a courtesy?

-Asked by whoopwhoop about 11 years ago
+Asked by whoopwhoop over 11 years ago

 I'd say you're about 50/50.
 While typically in an LV casino most of the money is made on slots, but some of the biggest gamblers are table games players.
 Slot machines are great because they don't complain, and casinos know exactly what you put in and take out of them.
 They are generally extremely reliable.
 Table games are less reliable - you have to estimate how much someone is gambling, and estimate how much they won/lost with you.
 I would say that if anything is a "courtesy" the closest thing would be poker tables, which don't really make much money for the casino and take up a lot of space, but draw gamblers who hopefully play other things.